South Holland District: Demographics

-There were 76,512 citizens in the district at the 2001 census.
+There were 76,512 residents in the district at the 2001 census.
 The median age was nearly 43.
 82.6% of people in the district claimed to adhere to a Christian religion – the highest proportion of any district in the East Midlands.

 The 2011 census reports 88,270 people at 1.2 per hectare in 37,264 households.

 Much of the district is low-lying and highly fertile agricultural land which is protected from flooding by land drainage.
 This is the responsibility of the South Holland Internal Drainage Board and the Environment Agency.